 Begin making black checks with the sharpie along the white stripe.
 The marker will not completely cover the surface, so you will need to use the liner brush and black paint to go back and complete the coverage.

-For step 5 of the second rock, you will outline the flower shape with a black sharpie marker.
+STEP 5 – Embellish the rock with details by outlining the flower shape with a black sharpie marker.
 Also, outline the white stripe, top and bottom.

 Add yellow dots at the top of the flower, but don’t completely fill that area.
 Use the straight pin head to dip in paint and then dot.